psangunna/Pr_pipex/README.md

 * In case of doubt, handle errors as the shell command would: *<infile cmd1 | cmd2 > outfile*
 ### _Logic and Implementation_ <a name="logic"></a>
 #### High-Level Overview <a name="h_level"></a>
 This **Pipex** project simulates a shell pipeline.
 It reads from an inout file, executes the first command, pipes its output to the second command, and writes the final output to an output file.
 The project involves process creation, piping, file redirection, and command execution.

+The implementation of this project follows a sequential code approach.
+Each step in the process is executed in a linear order:

+* **File Handling**: Open the input and output files in a defined sequence.
+* **Pipe Creation**: Create pipes before forking processes.
+* **Process Forking**: Fork processes to execute commands sequentially.
+* **Command Execution**: Execute commands in a specific order, ensuring each command completes before moving to the next.
+* **Resource Cleanup**: Close files and pipes and wait for processes to finish in a controlled sequence.
 #### Detailed Steps <a name="detail"></a>
 1. **To check the number of arguments**.
 2. **To create a pipe**: Set up a pipe to connect the two processes.